junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The third metal pick goes to the right temple.
 Dean leans in to use the whole forearm of his left arm to hold Castiel's head, and uses the right hand to press the drill in.
 More tears gush out from angel's closed eyes, the mouth opens once but no sound comes out, as if the pain is so tremendous that his body forgets how to scream, forgets how to use the voice to ease the pain, because there is no way of easing it.

 Dean's own tears are also uncontrollably coming out just by watching Castiel in pain.
-He throws his arms around Cass's thin back, holding him like that for a beat, hoping again this can make the pain go away a little bit.
+He throws his arms around Cas's thin back, holding him like that for a beat, hoping again this can make the pain go away a little bit.
 But when he pulls away from the hug, Dean realizes he's the one that needs it.

 *Their brains are like delicate instruments*, he remembers Crowley's words from earlier, *elegant, fragile, you have to tune it extremely carefully to find the portion you are looking for without destroying anything, let alone maneuver it.
-It needs years of experience.* And now, with zero experience and only a heart full of bitterness and regret, he's operating on Cass -- the angel, the living being that is most important to him in the whole world apart from his own family.
+It needs years of experience.* And now, with zero experience and only a heart full of bitterness and regret, he's operating on Cas -- the angel, the living being that is most important to him in the whole world apart from his own family.

 He starts to tweak and turn the poles that he just planted in.
 The scream starts again, and goes on and up endlessly, despite that the voice is already hoarse.
 The mirror at the corner of the room blasts into pieces, the edge of the bed sheet catches fire, the light in the room and by the corridor flickers.
 The pitch rises sharper as Dean digs deeper, trembling and wavering with each wave of agony, shifting erratically into piercing, anguished shrieks.

 Dean has to bite on his own fist to steady himself once in a while.
-He gives up trying to dry the tears running down on his or Cass's face.
+He gives up trying to dry the tears running down on his or Cas's face.
 He feels his heart burns like a piece of paper torched in fire, crinkled and curled, shrinking and warping, and quickly disintegrating into only charred fragments and ashes.
 He can't do this anymore.
-This keeps reminding him of his time in Hell when he has to torture the souls, only millions of times worse now that the one he is torturing is Cass.
+This keeps reminding him of his time in Hell when he has to torture the souls, only millions of times worse now that the one he is torturing is Cas.
 It reminds him of the worst of himself.

 And then, as suddenly as it starts, the scream stops, Castiel's eyes snap open.
 Dean's heart stops for a second, and then pounds twice as fast with joy and hope.

-"Cass?"
+"Cas?"
 He cries out with a shaking voice, holding the angel's shoulder.

 But the eyes are dull, the dazzling bright blue that it used to carry and Dean used to secretly indulge in during their stare is now dead water without light.
 Castiel is still lost in a trance, unconsciously staring ahead, eyes unfocused.

 And with angel's eyes open, Dean finds it even harder now to continue doing what has to be done.
 Strength is drawn from every part of his body, he has never felt so exhausted before in his whole life.

-"Cass, come on, come back to me.
+"Cas, come on, come back to me.
 I'm sorry."
 He begs, his voice husky and broken, hands on his shoulder shaking the angel's body lightly, before forcing himself to turn the pole on his forehead again.

 "Pah-deh-rah."
 Castiel starts talking.
 It takes Dean a second to realize he's speaking Enochian.